daneshvar-amrollahi/daneshvar-amrollahi.github.io/_pages/about.md

   - /about.html
 ---

 My name is Daneshvar Amrollahi (Written as "_دانشور امراللهی_" in Persian).
-I am currently a 3rd year bacheor Computer Engineering student at [School of Electrical and Computer Engineering, College of Engineering, University of Tehran](https://ece.ut.ac.ir/en/ece).
+I am currently a 3rd year bacheor Computer Engineering student at the [ECE Department](https://ece.ut.ac.ir/en/ece) of the [University of Tehran](https://ut.ac.ir/en).

 ### Research Interests:
+  * Programming Languages and Verification
   * Machine Learning
   * Algorithms & Theory
-  * Programming Languages and Verification
   * Distributed Systems

 In my free time, I enjoy Mountain Climbing and Piano Improvisation.